-- What are Overland’s policies on phones, electronics and communication?
+What are Overland’s policies on phones, electronics, and communication?

-To maximize independence and self-reliance, we do not permit phone calls, emails or text messages to or from our campers (the exceptions to this are: your child will call home on arrival and departure with our phones and assistance, and in the case of an emergency).
-If your child brings a phone for use while en route to Overland, please do not send him or her with an expensive smartphone; instead bring an inexpensive prepaid cell phone.
+To maximize independence and self-reliance, we do not permit phone calls, emails, or text messages to or from our campers.
+Your child will call home on arrival and departure with our phones and assistance, and in the case of an emergency.
+If your child brings a phone for use while en route to Overland, please do not send an expensive smartphone.
+Instead, an inexpensive prepaid cell phone will do.
 All phones will be collected on arrival and returned at departure.
-While we will take reasonable steps to prevent damage, theft or loss to phones, we take no responsibility for phones and we will not make any reimbursements for lost, damaged or stolen phones.
+While we will take reasonable steps to prevent damage, theft, or loss, we will not make any reimbursements for lost, damaged, or stolen phones.

 Cameras are welcome but please do not bring any other electronics (e.g., iPods, iPads, Kindles or other readers, GPS or similar devices).
 All electronics (except cameras) will be mailed home on arrival (at your risk and expense).

-We are committed to providing extraordinary support to you and your child; to that end, the Overland office is staffed from 8:30 a.m. to 8:30 p.m. seven days a week during the summer (outside of office hours our answering service provides emergency coverage).
-Our leaders in the field are in touch with our office regularly; they carry cell phones (and in some cases satellite phones).
-Anytime a camper is treated for an injury or illness by a doctor or medical personnel, parents are notified by our office.
-A director will call the parents to explain the nature of the injury or illness, the sequence of events leading up to the injury and/or the steps leading to the treatment.
-Parents are typically able to speak with the medical personnel, with the leaders and with their child.
+Our leaders in the field check in with our office regularly; they carry cell phones (and in some cases satellite phones).
+Anytime a camper is treated for an injury or illness by a doctor or other medical personnel, parents are notified by our office.
+A director will call the parents to explain the nature of the injury or illness, the sequence of events leading up to the injury, and/or the steps leading to the treatment.
+Parents are typically able to speak with the medical personnel, with the leaders, and with their child.

-- Can my child get school credit for the language program?
+Can my child get school credit for the language program?

 You should check with your child’s school about whether or not Overland’s language programs fulfill their requirements.
 The approximate number of hours of language instruction are listed in the sidebar.